chaosweasl/interva/README.md

 ### When will it be available for Linux and MacOS too?

-i don't know, but it will be **in the near future**.
-(It's possible for linux, however for macOS I'd need a developer license)
+Not for macOS, since I'd need a developer license, but it will be **in the near future** for Linux (Debian).

 ### What about Android and iOS?

-**NOT in the near future** (it's possible but I need money for developer licenses so I can publish it on the app stores)
+Not in the near future.

+### Will it be available on app stores?

+No. It costs money.
+I don't have dabloons to spare. (although it might happen if you donate on my Ko-Fi :D)

 ## Screenshots